eddiesTime/sme_app/raw_documentation.md

 _Code snippet 02: MyStatelessWidget example_

-The first concept is reflected by the data `_title` that is hold by the widget.
-It is defined as `final` which means that the attribute can not be changed after it has been initialised.
+The data `_title` that is held by the widget reflects the first concept.
+It is declared as `final` which means that the attribute can not be changed after it has been initialized.

-The second concept is reflected by the `build()` method.
-This method has to return at least one widget which in this example is a Text Widget.
+The `build()` method reflects the second concept.
+This method has to return at least one widget, which in this example is a Text Widget.

-If we want Flutter to use this widget we have to declare it either as root of the widget tree or as part of a composition.
+If you want Flutter to use this widget, you have to either declare it as the root of the widget tree or as part of a composition.
 The following code snippet shows the later:

 ```dart
 ...